pattern-lab/patternlab-node/packages/docs/src/docs/advanced-integration-with-compass.md

 title: Integration with Compass
 tags:
   - docs
+category: advanced
 ---

-**Note:** *These directions incomplete.
+**Note:** _These directions incomplete.
 They are not meant to imply that Compass is officially supported with Pattern Lab.
-They should be modified to fit your instance of the PHP version of Pattern Lab.*
+They should be modified to fit your instance of the PHP version of Pattern Lab._

 Setting up Compass to work with the PHP version of Pattern Lab should be really straightforward.
 To set-up a Compass config that uses SCSS and _doesn't_ install any starter stylesheets do the following: